-During the course of this audit, Waterfront Toronto repeatedly confirmed with the Auditor General our position that we will not approve a Master Innovation and Development Plan or Principal Implementation Agreements that would provide preferential treatment to any Alphabet company, including Google, regarding linking to, sharing or use of personal data.
+With respect to the protection of personal information, I want to make clear that during the course of this audit, Waterfront Toronto repeatedly confirmed both verbally and in writing with the Auditor General that we will not approve a Master Innovation and Development Plan or Principal Implementation Agreements that would provide preferential treatment to any Alphabet company, including Google, regarding linking to, sharing or use of personal data.
 Sidewalk Labs has also committed to abiding by this principle.

-Specifically we have committed to not share personal data with third parties, including other Alphabet companies, require that data cannot be used for advertising purposes, and that Privacy by Design be embedded in all solutions proposed by Sidewalk Labs.
+Specifically we have committed: to not share personal data with third parties, including other Alphabet companies, to require that data cannot be used for advertising purposes, and that Privacy by Design be embedded in all solutions proposed by Sidewalk Labs.